kbhknh/Math_Grad_Admission/README.md

 	* If the status is “Completed” or “In Progress” you cannot change your recommender, contact the graduate program for an alternative for submitting a recommendation.

 #### Tests

+Note that for Pure Mathematics, AIM Program and the Actuarial Program, the GRE aptitude (general) and GRE advanced (subject) mathematics tests are required.
+While there are no minimum acceptable GRE scores, a high standard is expected.

 * Register early to maximize the chances of scheduling preferred test dates and times.
 * Use your legal name as stated on your passport or birth certificate when registering for your exams and when completing the online application, to prevent a delay in matching your test scores to your application.